So Much to Do

 This hour-long, weekly series features thought-provoking presentations by Scripps College faculty and visiting scholars, and is open to the greater community.
 Bring your lunch or purchase it at the Malott Commons dining hall.
 Coffee and tea are provided.
 Doors to the Hampton Room open at 11:45am.

 Levitt on the Lawn

-Levitt on the Lawn at Scripps College is an outdoor concert series presented in conjunction with Pasadena’s Levitt Pavilion for the Performing Arts and sponsored by Scripps alumna Elizabeth Levitt Hirsch ’74.
+Levitt on the Lawn at Scripps College is an outdoor concert series presented in conjunction with the Levitt Pavilions and sponsored by Scripps alumna Elizabeth Levitt Hirsch ’74.
 Like all Levitt concert events, the series seeks to build community through music; however, the Scripps College series is unique among the other Levitt venues in that it primarily features female artists and women-led musical groups.

 This long-standing Scripps tradition is held in Seal Court every Wednesday from 3:30 to 4:30 p.m.
 A great time to make new friends and catch up with old ones, teas are sponsored by Scripps offices and departments, student clubs, 5C programs, and greater community organizations.

 To learn more about upcoming teas at Scripps College, please consult the Master Calendar.